 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Return to diving in Indonesia ...
-A haunting desire, which tormented me all winter!
+Go back to diving in Indonesia...
+A haunting desire, which has been nagging at me all winter!
 So, in mid-March, I flew to Halmahera.

 My destination: Weda Bay.
-Good pick, again.
-The underwater world in Indonesia is just ... amazing! ! !
+Good pickaxe, again.
+The underwater world in Indonesia, it's just... amazing!!!!

 Halmahera, North Maluku Islands

-Halmahera, archipelago of Moluccas, Indonesia ...
-Names that already carry, even before departure!
+Halmahera, archipelago of Moluccas...Indonesia...
+Names that are already transporting, even before the departure !

 Once on site, I admit, I have not moved at all, and therefore not seen much of the island of Halmahera same ...

 Just the beautiful road which connects the city of Sofifi on the west coast to the village of Kobe in the east.
 Then the stretch of coastline mixing beach and mangrove in the Weda cove.
 And last but not least, the splendid reefs a bit further offshore.

 I did not go so far, until Weda Bay, quite at random ...
 No need to ride an entire expedition, I just booked to Weda Resort, held by Linda and Rob Sinke, who are also the owners of Divers Lodge that I already knew, in the Lembeh Strait in Sulawesi (see my previous trips to Sulawesi, in 2007 and in 2010).

 I wanted a week of relaxation, far from everything.
 Diving every day on untouched reefs in the middle of an exuberant coral.
 And then I was curious to see what Weda Bay, still little known and little dive, was like, several divers-travelers had told me the greatest good.

 Verdict: superb!
 I came back enchanted.

 Under the sea of Weda

 The various sites accessible from the Weda Resort are full of huge gorgonians, huge barrel sponges, huge coral tables.
 The reefs are teeming with color and life.